KimDuclos/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` - executes a function once for every element in an array but doesn't return anything.
+It's just a callback to mutate an array.
+`.map` - returns a new array by calling a function on every element of the array.
+It uses return values to returna an array of the same size, but different based on the array.

 2. What is the difference between a function and a method?

+function - can explicitly pass data (through parameters) and return data (return value). method - is called by name associated with an object.
+It can access data within an object and implicitly pass data.
+It's basically a function within an object.

 3. What is closure?

+Closure involves an inner function that has access to the data in an outer function.
+However, the outer function doesn't have access to the data in the inner function.
+It can also access global variables.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - "this" will result in the whole console (window) Object while in the global scope.
+Implicit Binding - When calling a function using dot notation, the object that appears before the dot will be "this".
+                 - The context for "this" will change depending on the object passed in.
+New Binding - points to a specific instance of an object made from a constructor.
+Explicit Binding - Uses .call and .apply to override constructor objects.
+It will apply new context to an object.

 5. Why do we need super() in an extended class?

+Super() will pass new attributes in an object up to the parent constructor or class.

 ## Project Set up